Public Safety Power Shutoffs and Related Outages

 • Central West Boulder, generally west of Broadway from Chautauqua to Mapleton – Area of concern was Sunshine Canyon and Western Foothills

-• Far South Boulder (included Shanahan Ridge neighborhood) – Area of concern was Eldorado Canyon, Marshall, Shanahan Ranch
+• Far South Boulder (included Shanahan Ridge neighborhood) – Area of concern was Eldorado Canyon, Marshall, and Shanahan Ranch

 • Area west of Foothills Parkway, generally between Baseline and Arapahoe – Area of concern was the open space areas around Baseline Reservoir and to the south